-- 1000 First-Year Experience (1) An interdisciplinary course designed specifically for freshmen to emphasize critical thinking, communication, and small group experiences.
-(Fall and Spring) - 2000 Launching Vocation, Leadership, and Service (1) (PR: sophomore status or above) Designed for sophomore and junior students, this course will assist in facilitating a successful vocational and social transition from college to life after college.
+- 1000 First-Year Exploration (1) A course designed to introduce first-year students to strategies and resources to ensure a successful academic transition to college, while exploring their personal and professional interests, skills, abilities and goals related to vocation and calling.
+Theme of course determined by instructor.
+(Fall) - 2000 Launching Vocation, Leadership, and Service (1) (PR: Sophomore status or above) Designed for sophomore and junior students, this course will assist in facilitating a successful vocational and social transition from college to life after college.
 The primary goal for this course is to help students establish a foundation for exploring, examining, and understanding how their academic major and objectives for life after graduation align with the PC mission and prepare students "for a lifetime of personal and vocational fulfillment and responsible contribution to our democratic society and the world community."
-(Fall)
+(Fall) - 2200 Sophomore-Year Exploration (1) (PR: Sophomore status or above) Designed for sophomore students, this course will introduce students to problem-solving and decision-making strategies, while continuing to connect their exploration of personal and professional interests, values and skills with their academic, professional and vocational training.
+Theme of course determined by instructor.
+(Spring)